Green line (Taichung MRT): Rolling stock

-The line runs eighteen EMU trains equipped with automatic train operation.
+The line runs eighteen two-car EMU trains equipped with automatic train operation.
 The trains are powered by a direct current, 750 V third rail.
-Each train has a capacity of roughly 536 people divided into two cars, each car having ten doors and two air conditioning units.
+Each train has a capacity of roughly 536 people divided into two cars, each with ten doors and two air conditioning units.
 Of the eighteen trains, nine are built by Kawasaki Heavy Industries in Kobe, Japan, while the remaining nine are built by Taiwan Rolling Stock Company.